 - Hormonal imbalances

-Unfortunately, research proves that it is more difficult to diagnose insomnia in elderly than in the young ones because of the following reasons.
+Unfortunately, research proves that it is more difficult to diagnose insomnia in the elderly than in the young ones because of the following reasons.
 First and foremost, older adults do not usually seek medical help, and they will just consider sleeping problems as a normal part of aging.
-Next, several elderly clients are taking various medications that it will be hard to determine the cause of insomnia.
+Next, several elderly clients are taking various medications and it will be hard to determine the cause of insomnia.
 It could be their medications or social and physical factors.
 Lastly, most elderly individuals just choose not to undergo treatment.

 Insomnia Risks for the Elderly

 There are several risks that are brought about by insomnia in elderly patients.
 Their inability to concentrate can lead to accidents such as fire accidents or vehicular accidents.
 The senior people are clumsy, and this could lead them to fall which will result in injury.
 Their avoidance to seek medical help can be a cause of depression, thereby worsening their sleep disorder.